Canon Canada volunteers at Boisé Papineau

 Boisé Papineau, Laval (Photo by NCC)

-On September 13, 2017, 46 employees of Canon Canada participated in a volunteer activity at the Boisé Papineau in Laval.
+Forty-six employees of Canon Canada participated in a volunteer activity at the Boisé Papineau in Laval.

 The Nature Conservancy of Canada (NCC) owns properties in this wooded urban area of high ecological value.
 The Boisé Papineau contains a 200-year-old maple sugar beech stand designated as an exceptional forest ecosystem by the Ministère des Forêts, de la Faune et des Parcs du Québec, as well as butternut, a tree species designated as endangered in Canada and likely to be designated as at risk in Quebec.